Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/README.md

     remove: true
   # internal API
   - where:
+      subject: LicenseProfile
+    remove: true
+  - where:
       subject: Extension
       variant: Upgrade
     remove: true

-  # Add back when this API version is added to the controller code
+  # we will release gateway and setting commands in a seperate module
   - where:
+      subject: Gateway
+    remove: true
+  # Remove when this API version is added
+  - where:
       subject: Setting
     remove: true

-  # Have a separate cmdlet for them
+  # We don't want user to send PATCH to the ESU license API
   - where:
-      subject: Gateway
+      subject: License
+      verb: Update
     remove: true

-  # We don't want user to send PATCH to the ESU license API
   - where:
       subject: License
       verb: Validate